-We will take reasonable steps to keep the personal information that we hold about you secure to ensure that it is protected from loss, unauthorised access, use, modification or disclosure.
+We will take reasonable steps to keep the personal information we hold about you secure to ensure that it is protected from misuse, interference, loss, unauthorised access, modification or disclosure.

 Your personal information is stored within secure systems that are protected in controlled facilities.
 Our employees and authorised agents are obliged to respect the confidentiality of any personal information held by us.

 You can also help to keep the personal information we hold about you secure by taking care before you authorise or otherwise assist any third party to obtain or gain access to that information (see Use and disclosure above).

 We use our best efforts to ensure that information received via our Websites remains secured within our systems.
 We are regularly reviewing developments in online security; however, you should be aware that there are inherent risks in transmitting information across the internet.